linkedin/isolation-forest/README.md

 }
 ```

-Second, add the isolation-forest dependency to the module-level build.gradle file.
+Add the isolation-forest dependency to the module-level build.gradle file.

 ```
 dependencies {